nopSolutions/nopCommerce-Docs/en/running-your-store/catalog/catalog-settings.md

 - **Enable specification attribute filtering** on the catalog pages if needed.
 If turned off, the specification attribute filtering won't be displayed on the catalog pages even if you have such attributes created.
 - **Display all pictures on catalog pages** - On the pages of the catalog it becomes possible to view all the pictures of the product.
 - **Display 'From' prices** - Check to display 'From' prices on catalog pages.
 This will display the minimum possible price of a product based on price adjustments of attributes and combinations instead of the fixed base price.
 If enabled, it is also recommended to enable setting 'Cache product prices'.
 But please note that it can affect performance if you use some complex discounts, discount requirement rules, etc.

+> [!TIP]
+>
+> To display a short description of the product on the catalog pages you need to activate this setting -  `catalogsettings.showshortdescriptiononcatalogpages`

 ## Tags